d12frosted/elpa-mirror/melpa/company-ctags-readme.txt

   The input could match any part of the candidate instead of the beginning of the candidate.

+- Set `company-ctags-ignore-case' to ignore case when fetching candidates

 - Use rusty-tags to generate tags file for Rust programming language.
   Add below code into ~/.emacs,
     (setq company-ctags-tags-file-name "rusty-tags.emacs")